Quantum Alternating Direction Method of Multipliers for Semidefinite Programming

 The block-encoding of $v_V^{k+1}$ is computed in the previous step.
-Crucially, we will compute $\boldsymbol{g}_1$ using QSVT introduced in Section~\ref{sec: eigenvalue transformation}.
-The complete procedure of $S$-update is as follows: Using QRAM and QSVT, we can design a quantum circuit to compute the block-encoding of $\boldsymbol{g}_1(v_V^{k+1})$.
-After that tomography recovers the classical representation of the result $\boldsymbol{g}_1(v_V^{k+1})$.
-Multiplying the normalization factor yields $S^{k+1}$ as defined in~\eqref{eq:qadmm-S}.
+Crucially, we will compute the scaled polynomial $\boldsymbol{p}_1$ using QSVT introduced in Section~\ref{sec: eigenvalue transformation}; the final factor $2c_1e_V^{k+1}$ is restored in the classical reconstruction.
+The complete procedure of $S$-update is as follows: Using QRAM and QSVT, we can design a quantum circuit to compute the block-encoding of $\boldsymbol{p}_1(v_V^{k+1})$.
+Tomography then reconstructs a classical approximation of $2c_1e_V^{k+1}\boldsymbol{p}_1(v_V^{k+1})=e_V^{k+1}\boldsymbol{g}_1(v_V^{k+1})$, which is the intermediate matrix $\tilde S^{k+1}$ in~\eqref{eq:qadmm-tilde-S}.
+The notation $S^{k+1}=\mathrm{Proj}_{\mathcal{S}}(\tilde S^{k+1}+\Delta S^{k+1})$ in~\eqref{eq:qadmm-S} is used in the convergence analysis to encode boundedness and feasibility of the ideal iterate.
+In the quantum implementation, the PSD component is approximated by the QSVT polynomial spectral map; after tomography one stores the reconstructed matrix and, if needed, applies only inexpensive Frobenius-radius clipping.
+The deviation from the exact PSD projection is counted in $\Delta \tilde S^{k+1}$ and $\Delta S^{k+1}$, so no additional classical eigendecomposition is hidden in this step.

 4. $X$-update~\eqref{eq:qadmm-tilde-X}-\eqref{eq:qadmm-X}.
 This step proceeds analogously to the S-update.
-Define $\boldsymbol{g}_2$ as a polynomial replacing $\mathrm{Id} - \mathrm{prox}_{\gamma \boldsymbol{h}}$ in~\eqref{eq:qadmm-tilde-X}.
+Define $\boldsymbol{g}_2$ as a polynomial replacing $\mathrm{Id} - \mathrm{prox}_{\gamma \boldsymbol{h}}$ in~\eqref{eq:qadmm-tilde-X}; for QSVT implementation we use the same constant rescaling $p_2=g_2/(2c_2)$ with $c_2=\Theta(1)$.
 We compute $V^{k+1}$ via step 2, then employ QSVT and tomography to reconstruct $X^{k+1}$.
 Finally, we use QRAM to store $X^{k+1}$ in quantum memory to serve as input for $V$-update in the subsequent iteration.
 The complete procedure is summarized in Algorithm~\ref{alg:QADMM-for-SDP}.
 Implementation details are provided in Appendix~\ref{app:sec: implementation details for QADMM}.